 Today, all social networks are turning to video as the dominant tool for engaging users on their platforms.
 Facebook is about to spend $300M to produce their own content, while Warner is planning a $100M budget for creating original content on Instagram.
 Around 70% of internet traffic is video, and this number is increasing to reach more than 80% in 2020.
 This business currently belongs to few players, as traditional video platforms rely upon huge costs on storage and bandwidth.
 These companies have monopolized the market, creating an advertising-centric ecosystem in which the biggest revenues are for the platforms.
 Content creators are not satisfied with the reward they get for their job, profit of video-sharing platforms decrease each year and viewers are sick of low-quality content and advertising.
 All sides are ready for changes and desperately need them.

-6. What’s the future of your industry?
+6. What’s the future of online video?

 In the next years, blockchain based video solutions will stand up as alternatives for centralized video platforms, offering better quality content and better monetization models for content creators.